Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures

 \section{Acknowledgements}

+We would like to thank Mark Johnson and Irene Fernandez de Fuentes for assistance with the cryogenic measurements in liquid helium.
 We acknowledge funds from the Australian Research Council via CE170100012, and J.J.P. via DE190101397.
 H.V. and J.P.S.-S. acknowledge support from the Sydney Quantum Academy.
 C.A. and A.L. acknowledge support from the University of New South Wales Scientia program.
-We would like to thank Mark Johnson and Irene Fernandez de Fuentes for assistance with the cryogenic measurements in liquid helium.